Due Completion: 01 January 2023

-Upgrades to the iconic North Sydney Oval commenced November 2015.
+Upgrades to the iconic North Sydney Oval commenced November 2015, through 2022.

-The new lighting system allows day-night games to be played at the Oval.
+The new lighting system allowed day-night games to be played at the Oval.

 - bar, kiosk and merchandising facility improvements

 - upgrading of player and officials change rooms and establishment of medical rooms and press facilities

 - steel drainpipe and structural remediation work for McCartney, O'Reilly, Mollie Dive and Bob stands